Philosophy and Goals

 Metadata are a crucial part of our information system.
 Ecological Metadata Language (EML), a metadata standard based on the XML Schema specification, is the standard adopted by the LTER Network.
 Each NTL online data set has associated metadata online in text file and EML formats.
 Metadata for spatial data include copyrights, map scale, coordinate accuracy, and data lineage information and are available as text or EML.
 Field and lab methods are documented for each core data set and available online for most data sets.

-The metadata for the non-spatial data are stored in the MySQL database and drive the dynamic database application in the data catalog, allowing forms for querying to be generated dynamically for each data set that is maintained in the Oracle database and provided in the catalog.
+The metadata for the non-spatial data are stored in the MySQL database and drive the dynamic database application in the data catalog, allowing forms for querying to be generated dynamically for each data set that is maintained in the MySQL database and provided in the catalog.
 We have harvested the EML documents for the NTL core data sets into the central metadata catalog, Metacat, for the LTER Network.
 These harvested EML documents are valid EML and contain EML describing identification, discovery, evaluation, access, and integration Information.
+All XML work at NTL is conducted in the XMl editor made available through their 'support life' program.

 A number of different quality-control mechanisms have been established.
 For example, the sampling and analysis protocol for physical and chemical parameters includes random blind samples and replicate analyses at the ratio of approximately 1:10 (replicate:sample).
 Quality of the chemical results is verified by comparison with previous years’ data and parameter consistency checks.
 Water chemistry analytical performance is also evaluated every six months via analysis of blind samples provided through the USGS laboratory accreditation process.
 Error checking occurs in some data entry software and through proofreading.
 Data sets have a system of flags to indicate quality conditions such as non-standard routine or equipment used.
 Database triggers perform range checks on data captured in the database in near-real time from instrumented lake buoys.
 For other data sets, information management staff and technicians follow data-specific protocols for visual and computer-aided screening of data.